 You’ll be photographing in a variety of winter conditions.
 It is not uncommon to be out in blizzard like conditions, heavy and light snow, cloudy, foggy or sunny days.
 This variety of weather, landscape and lighting conditions will provide you with the opportunity to create a diverse, creative and professional portfolio.

-Workshops are kept to a maximum of 5-6 participants.
+We keep our Snowy Owl Tours & Workshops to a maximum of 5-6 participants.

 Dates and Cost